ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 #### Aggregate Request

-The process begins with a `PDACollectReq`.
-The leader collects a sequence of reports that are all associated with the same PDA task.
-Let `[helper]` denote `PDAParam.helper_url`, where `PDAParam` is the PDA parameters structure associated with`PDAAggregateReq.task.id`.
+The process begins with a `PPMCollectReq`.
+The leader collects a sequence of reports that are all associated with the same PPM task.
+Let `[helper]` denote `PPMParam.helper_url`, where `PPMParam` is the PPM parameters structure associated with`PPMAggregateReq.task.id`.
 The leader sends a POST request to `[helper]/aggregate` with the following message:

 ~~~
 struct {
-  PDATaskID task_id;
+  PPMTaskID task_id;
   opaque helper_state<0..2^16>;
-  PDAAggregateSubReq seq<1..2^24-1>;
+  PPMAggregateSubReq seq<1..2^24-1>;
-} PDAAggregateReq;
+} PPMAggregateReq;
 ~~~

-The structure contains the PDA task, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
+The structure contains the PPM task, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
 Sub-requests are structured as follows:

 ~~~
 struct {
-  Time time;                       // Equal to PDAReport.time.
+  Time time;                       // Equal to PPMReport.time.
-  uint64 jitter;                   // Equal to PDAReport.jitter.
+  uint64 jitter;                   // Equal to PPMReport.jitter.
-  Extension extensions<4..2^16-1>; // Equal to PDAReport.extensions.
+  Extension extensions<4..2^16-1>; // Equal to PPMReport.extensions.
-  PDAEncryptedInputShare helper_share;
+  PPMEncryptedInputShare helper_share;
-  select (PDAParam.proto) { // PDAParam for the PDA task
+  select (PPMParam.proto) { // PPMParam for the PPM task
     case prio: PrioAggregateSubReq;
     case hits: HitsAggregateSubReq;
   }
-} PDAAggregateSubReq;
+} PPMAggregateSubReq;
 ~~~

 The `time`, `jitter`, and `extensions` fields have the same value as those in the